 The Sponge Capital of the World

-This time we decided to explore the Tarpon Springs area which is known far and wide for being the Sponge Capital of the World.
+This time we decided to explore the Tarpon Springs area known far and wide for being the Sponge Capital of the World.
 It is about 30 miles north of St. Petersburg.

 According to legend, the name Tarpon Springs came about due to tarpon fish being spotted offshore jumping (springing) in and out of the water.

-It is a waterfront community made up of many inhabitants who originally came from Greece primarily for the sponge diving industry.
+It is a waterfront community made up of many inhabitants who originally came from Greece, primarily for the sponge diving industry.
 Today Tarpon Springs has more Greek-Americans living there than in almost any other U.S. city.

-Sponge diving became the norm once the Greeks led by John M. Cocoris had a large enough contingent of hearty and well trained divers on hand to take over that sponge harvesting way of earning a living.
+Sponge diving became the norm once the Greeks led by John M. Cocoris had a large enough contingent of hearty and well-trained divers on hand to take over that sponge harvesting way of earning a living.
 It became a multi-million dollar industry.

-Heavy helmeted diving suits with oxygen hoses were made available and were utilized for gathering sponges in deep waters.
-In addition some of the young Greek sponge divers simply took a deep breathe and dove down into more shallow waters without any such encumbrances.
+Heavy helmeted diving suits with oxygen hoses were made available and utilized to gather sponges in deep waters.
+Some of the young Greek sponge divers took a deep breath and dove down into more shallow waters without any such encumbrances.
 Their payment earnings were according to the number of sponges they were able to harvest.

-I remember thinking that the hearts and lungs of those able bodied divers would have had to have been in amazing shape to be able to accomplish what they did underwater all the while holding their breaths.
+I remember thinking that the hearts and lungs of those divers would have been in fantastic shape to accomplish what they did underwater, all the while holding their breaths.
 It was a dangerous job, but there were many willing participants.
 There were thousands of them!

-Mr. Blackford then wrote "And from him Post Mortem to the one I know he would like most to have it.
+Mr. Blackford then wrote, "And from him Post Mortem to the one I know he would like most to have it.
 (My maiden name) July 19, 1969."

 Charles and I were dating and would probably have married had he not been killed in a Navy airplane crash in Pensacola, Florida.